 - Most materials circulate for 3 weeks; DVDs, and magazines circulate for 1 week.

 - Items may be placed on hold either in person, by phone, or through the Library's web catalog.
-There is a fee of 50¢ per each hold not picked up by the held-till date.
 The maximum number of holds a card holder can have at any one time is 8.

 - Materials not available at one Prince William public library location may be requested from another Prince William public library location through our interbranch loan.
 There is no fee for this service.

 - Materials not available at any Prince William public library may be requested through our interlibrary loan (ILL) service.
 There is a fee of $3 for any ILL that is filled.

 - Patrons are responsible for returning all borrowed items by the due date and for any fines or fees accrued.
 Although the library notifies users of items that are overdue, this process may occur sometime after the due date.
 Lack of notification does not excuse the user from returning items on time or the payment of fines accrued.

 - At the regional and community libraries, current magazines do not check out.
 Current issues check out at the Neighborhood Libraries.